We are outraged.

 With the Supreme Court secured, the anti-choice movement has leveled up its assault against reproductive rights at the state level, introducing more than 500 bills in the last year.

-In 2022, the Court will announce its decision on Dobbs v.
+In the summer of 2022, the Court will announce its decision on Dobbs v.
 Jackson Women’s Health, where it will decide the constitutionality of Mississippi’s 15-week abortion ban.
-If the ban is upheld, the precedent set by Roe would be effectively nullified, allowing Republican-led state legislatures to institute complete abortion bans without exceptions for rape or abuse victims.
+If the ban is upheld, the precedent set by Roe and Casey would be effectively nullified, allowing Republican-led state legislatures to institute complete abortion bans without exceptions for rape, incest, medical need, or abuse victims.

 That’s why progressive representation within state legislatures is vital to protecting abortion access and bodily autonomy.